 Data will be stored throughout the duration of this project, which is expected to last a number of years, so that the usage of the duck nests can be monitored over time.
 If this project ceases all personal and identifying data will be deleted.

-You have the right of access to any personal data we have collected about you, as well as to have the data handed back to you, corrected and/or erased.
-If you wish to exercise any of these rights, please either e-mail Iben Hove Sørensen at firstname.lastname@example.org or contact any of our partner organisations via the links on our partner pages.
+You have the right to ask us to stop processing your personal information and you also have the right to have your personal information deleted.
+If you wish us to action either of these rights please either e-mail Iben Hove Sørensen at email@example.com or contact any of our partner organisations via the links on our partner pages.

 Waterfowlers' Network, May 2021